charego/fish-shell/doc_src/tutorial.rst

     > fish_add_path /usr/local/bin

 The advantage is that you don't have to go mucking around in files: just run this once at the command line, and it will affect the current session and all future instances too.
-You can also add this line to :ref:`config.fish <tut-config>`, as it only adds the component if necessary.
+You can also add this line to :ref:`config.fish <tut-startup>`, as it only adds the component if necessary.

 Or you can modify $fish_user_paths yourself, but you should be careful *not* to append to it unconditionally in config.fish, or it will grow longer and longer.

-.. _tut-config:
+.. _tut-startup:

 Startup (Where's .bashrc?)
 --------------------------